reactive/data-client/docs/api/Resource.md

 ## Static network methods and properties

-These are the basic building blocks used to compile the [Request shapes](../api/RequestShape.md) below.
+These are the basic building blocks used to compile the [Fetch shapes](../api/FetchShape.md) below.

 ### static url<T extends typeof Resource>(urlParams?: Partial<AbstractInstanceType\<T>>) => string